-Editor's Note: The following is the full English-language transcript of Russian President Vladimir Putin's press conference on March 4 with journalists in Moscow.
+Editor's Note: The following is the White House transcript of U.S. President Barack Obama's remarks on Sept.
+3 in Tallinn, Estonia.

 The Kremlin denied that there was an agreement reached between Presidents Petro Poroshenko of Ukraine and Vladimir Putin of Russia on a "permanent ceasefire" as "Russia is not party to Ukraine conflict," according to BBC citing Russian presidential spokesperson Dmitry Peskov.

 In a revised statement, Poroshenko's press service said that such an agreement was reached over the phone.
 The original statement indicated a "permanent" ceasefire agreement was reached for Ukraine's east, but made no details available.
 Later the word "permanent" was removed.

 German Chancellor Angela Merkel said she is against the West arming Ukraine because it would create an impression that there can be a military solution to the conflict in Ukraine's east.